Delivers lasting gloss and tames flyaways on normal-to-thick hair with a boar-plus-nylon blend that reaches dense sections.

 Introduction

-If your hair looks a little dull or fluffy no matter what you do, a finishing brush can be the missing piece.
+If hair looks a little dull or fluffy no matter what is tried, a finishing brush can be the missing piece.
 The Mason Pearson Popular Mixture pairs natural boar bristles with nylon tufts on a cushioned pad.
 The idea is simple.
-Boar bristle redistributes the scalp’s natural oils from root to tip for healthy shine while nylon can reach through denser sections so you do not just skim the surface.
+Boar bristle redistributes the scalp’s natural oils from root to tip for healthy shine while nylon can reach through denser sections so the brush does not just skim the surface.

 What it is